Clifty Falls State Park is located on the west side of Madison, Indiana. The park may be entered from the north or south.

 Artifacts from the Archaic and Woodland periods have been identified at the park.

-A grist mill was located above the main falls on Big Clifty Creek near the mill pond.
+An 1800's grist mill was located above the main falls on Big Clifty Creek near the mill pond.
 It is reported that parts of the mill race were present when the park was dedicated.
+The vestiges remaining are the quarry and the mill pond.
+The mill pond is also associated with the CCC-era pump house.

-Brough’s Folly was the work of John Brough (pronounced “bruff”), who purchased the Madison and Indianapolis Railroad from the State of Indiana in the 1850s.
-The deal with the State required Brough to create a route from the river to the hilltop avoiding the steepness of the Incline Railroad.
-The project began, but was unsuccessful.
+Brough’s Folly was to be a railroad connecting the town along the Ohio River to the hilltop on its way to north.
+It was the work of John Brough (pronounced “bruff”), who purchased the Madison and Indianapolis Railroad from the State of Indiana in the 1850s.
+The deal with the State required Brough to create a route from the river to the hilltop.
+The project began its route through what would become the park, but was unsuccessful - therefore the "Folly".
 Several structures from that attempt are still visible in the park today: the tunnel, railroad grades, various stone retaining walls and trestle abutments.

-Many Civilian Conservation Corps (CCC) men were stationed at Clifty Falls between 1933 and 1938.
-CCC construction remaining at Clifty Falls includes shelter houses such as Clifty Shelter, a pump house (shown here from Trail 8), gatehouses at both entrances, and the stone arch bridges over Dean's Branch and Little Clifty Creek.
-The Park’s Nature Center was the saddle barn.
+Many Civilian Conservation Corps (CCC) men from three companies were stationed at Clifty Falls between 1933 and 1938.
+CCC construction remaining at Clifty Falls includes shelter houses such as Clifty Shelter, a pump house (along Big Clifty Creek across from Trail 8), gatehouses at both entrances, and the stone arch bridges over Dean's Branch and Little Clifty Creek.

 The bridges in the park have changed over the years.
-Trestle bridges, now replaced, were used in at least two locations.
-Vestiges remain.
+Trestle bridges, now replaced, were used in at least two locations and vestiges remain.

 Various memorials and plaques can be found in the park.
 While not usually the highlight of visits to the park, they are part of the history of the park and serve as reminders of the past and can help us look to the future.